 The debate about whether masturbation is beneficial before exercise seems to focus on how masturbation influences testosterone.

 Testosterone is the primary male reproductive hormone, but females also produce it.
 It plays a crucial role in promoting physical fitness among both males and females.
-According to one animal study, it plays a vital role in muscle protein synthesis.
+According to one animal study, it plays a vital role in

-Another review that included studies on humans suggests that testosterone also plays a role in bone formation.
+Another review that included studies on humans suggests that testosterone also plays a role in

 With that said, the question remains whether masturbation significantly affects testosterone levels.